Best Times to Visit San Antonio, USA

 Essential Travel Tips

 Be aware of your surroundings, especially on crowded parts of the River Walk at night.
-While generally safe, petty theft can occur, so keep your valuables secure and avoid leaving them unattended.
-Stick to well-lit areas and consider walking with a group if you're out late.
+While generally safe, petty theft can occur.
+Keep valuables secure and consider using ride-sharing services if you're out late and not staying within easy walking distance of your accommodation.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.